mgajda/less-arbitrary/towards-better-union.md

   The framework poses a union type inference as a learning problem from multiple examples.
-  The mathematical framework is quite generic, and easily extensible.
+  The categorical framework is
+  generic, and easily extensible.
-date:   2020-04-04
+date:   2020-06-19
 description: |
   Proposes a new framework for union types that uses monoid and complete functions,